tycui/GWAS_NN/README.md

 ---
 #### Toy example on simulated data:
 1. Run "run_interaction.py" to estimate pairwise interaction scores between genes on the original dataset.
-Results are saved in "/InteractionScore".
+Results are saved in "InteractionScore/NN_i.csv".
 2. Run "run_permutation.py" to estimate interaction scores between genes on 'num_run' (defined in the file) permutation dataset.
-Results are saved in "/PermutationDistribution".
+Results are saved in "PermutationDistribution/NN_i.csv".

-3. Repeat Step 2 multiple times (in parallel) to obtain a permutation distribution.
+We suggest to run step 2 in parallel.

 ---
 #### Use your own data: